 The causes of cyclothymic disorder are unknown.
 Major depression, bipolar disorder, and cyclothymia often occur together in families.
 This suggests that these mood disorders share similar causes.

 Cyclothymia usually begins early in life.
 Men and women are equally affected.

 The diagnosis is usually based on your mood history.
 Your health care provider may order blood and urine tests to rule out medical causes of mood swings.

 Some of the more commonly used mood stabilizers are lithium and antiseizure medicines.

-Some people with cyclothymia may not respond to medicines as well as people with bipolar disorder.
+Compared with bipolar disorder, some people with cyclothymia may not respond as well to medicines.

 You can ease the stress of living with cyclothymic disorder by joining a support group whose members share common experiences and problems.